SimonDevon/pi-simple-trafficlights/README.md

 # pi-simple-trafficlights
 Simple Traffic light controller written in Python 3 for the Raspberry Pi

-The program uses the following BCM pins:
+The program uses the following physical pins:

+Traffic Lights:
-- Red LED: 13
+- Red LED: 35
-- Yellow LED: 19
+- Yellow LED: 33
+- Green LED: 37

+Padestrian Light:
-- Green LED: 26
+- Green LED: 38

+Padestrian button:
-- Button: 22
+- Button: 11

-The program waits for a button press and then cycles the traffic lights
+The program waits for a button press and then cycles the traffic lights including turning on and the flashing the green padestrian indicator (I ran out of jumper wires to add the red padestrian light!)